blueridgeboost/blueridgeboost.github.io/src/content/classes.md

     <div class="row  justify-content-center">
         <div class="col-12 p-2 darknote">
             <center>
-            <div>Sign-up for classes starting in March and ending in May is open.</div>
+            <div>Sign-up for classes starting in March or April and ending in May is open.</div>
             Try any class for two weeks for only $50. <span class="below-md"><br></span>
-            Twelve 60-minute classes for $355, 90-minute for $525. <br>
+            Twelve 60-minute classes for $355, 90-minute for $525.
+Eight 60-minute classes for $235, 90-minute for $345.<br>
             <a href="/discounts">Discounts</a> available for multiple classes and for sibligs.
             <p>No classes on Easter and Memorial Day weekends.</p>
             </center>